NeilTynan/pands-project/README.md

 - 10/04/2025 - Added in some text to improve the readability of the "iris.ipynb" and tidied up some of the graphs a bit.
 Copilot referenced, prompt "how to add in some white sapce between grouped charts in a png which have been assembled using python".
 - 11/04/2025 - More readability edits to the code and text.
 - 12/04/2025 - Populated "analysis.py" with code.
 Moved the printing functions from "iris.ipynb" to here to prevent any confusion around what's being printed out.
 Set up a new folder "graphs" and added code to "analysis.py" so that the graphs would print to here.
 External materials referenced: https://stackoverflow.com/questions/11373610/save-matplotlib-file-to-a-directory (how to save a graph to a specific directory).
+- 13/04/2025 - Changed where the dataset was being sourced from as the original library kept crashing.
+Added another graph to the scatterplot section highlighting the Setosa outliers.
+External material referenced: https://matplotlib.org/3.1.1/gallery/shapes_and_collections/artist_reference.html#sphx-glr-gallery-shapes-and-collections-artist-reference-py (adding shapes to graphs).
+Added in more text in iris.ipynb to improve readbility.

 ## Getting help